prototypefund/Digital_Bargeld-docs/api-mint.rst

 The `purpose` field in `struct SignedData` is used to express the context in which the signature is made, ensuring that a signature cannot be lifted from one part of the protocol to another.
 The various `purpose` constants are defined in `taler_signatures.h`.
 The `size` field prevents padding attacks.

-In the subsequent messages, we use the following notation
+In the subsequent messages, we use the following notation for signed data described in `FIELDS` with the given purpose.

 .. sourcecode:: c